edcranger/addresspinas/README.md

 ### What is this for?

-This is a simple package for getting a complete list of Regions, Provinces, Cities/Muninicapals and Barangays of the Philippines that could be useful for registration forms or other app functionality.
+This is a simple package for getting a  list of Regions, Provinces, Cities/Muninicapals and Barangays of the Philippines that could be useful for registration forms or other app functionality.

 # Installation

     npm i addresspinas --save

-then...
+# Usage
     import { allData, address } from 'addresspinas'

+    or..

+    const { allData, address } = require('addresspinas')

 ### Fetch all information in an array.

-##### It may cause some latency due to the size of the json data.
+##### Returns an array of info.

     const regions = philData.allRegions